srid/ema/docs/examples.md

 ## Apps that use Ema

-These are apps that use Ema to generate websites pertaining to their specific domain:
+These are apps that use Ema to generate or serve websites pertaining to their specific domain:

 | Domain                  | App                                                            | Example / Demo                                       |